anyscale/tracing-example/README.md

 ```

-To deploy the service, we can run the following command.
+To deploy the service, run the following command:

 ```bash
 anyscale service deploy -f tracing_upstream_downstream_service.yaml
 ```

-After querying your application, traces will be exported to Honeycomb.
-The spans will
+After querying your application, Anyscale exports traces to Honeycomb.
+The spans are
-be linked properly between the upstream and downstream services.
+linked properly between the upstream and downstream services.